Khomotso-Mohlala/Ms_Mohlala/README.md

-This repository contains code and analyses for my Honours project, **“Patterns of HPV Co-Infection, Persistence, and Infection Trajectories in South African Women.”**
+This repository contains code and analyses for my Honours project
-The study investigates **HPV genotype co-infections and infection trajectories** using longitudinal cervicovaginal lavage (CVL) samples from young women enrolled in the **FRESH cohort (KwaZulu-Natal, South Africa)** — a **pre-vaccine cohort**.

 ### 📖 Study significance
 This work provides **baseline HPV genotype data** that can serve as a foundation for understanding **HPV vaccine efficacy** in a population with a high burden of HPV.